 School is not mandatory until age six.
 While the maternelles receive government funding, they do not guarantee placement.
 Register your child early to guarantee their place.

 The school-day here includes three hours in the morning and three in the evening; parents are allowed to pick up their children for the lunch break, which is often two hours long.

 It is common for schools to offer both a lunch service and a childcare service, service de puériculture, on the premises both before and after school and during school breaks; while the schooling itself is free, you pay for these additional services.
-Fees are usually means-based and quite reasonable.
+Fees are usually quite reasonable.

 The maternelle is not merely daycare; they teach a state-mandated curriculum.
 Children who miss these years of preparation may be at a disadvantage when they start primary school at age six.